ivanl86/broken_code/final_exam/final_exam_notes.md

 ## linked list
 - static array
 - pointer in the heap
+    - example
+    int **ptr = new int *;
 - linked list
+    - a collection of nodes that contain a data part and a next pointer that contains the memory address of the next element in the list
+    - The last element in the list has its next pointer set to NULL which indicate the end of the list
+    - the first node of a linked list is called the head, and the last node is called the tail
+    - the list traverses from the head to the tail

 ## function overloading
 - when more than one definition for a function